miraliumre/gsm/README.md

 ![](img/sysmo_sim.png "Programmable SIM card from sysmocom")

-For hobbyist applications, [sysmocom] is a renowned and reliable provider.
+For programmable SIM cards, [sysmocom] is a renowned and reliable provider.
 Alternatively, marketplaces like Banggood and AliExpress offer inexpensive writeable SIM cards, though quality and features can vary.